CommandPost/ResolveCafe/docs/privacy.md

 ### Links to other sites

-Our Website may contain links to other sites that are not operated by us.
+Resolve Cafe contains links to other sites that are not operated by us.
 If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.

 We have no control over, and assume no responsibility for the content, privacy policies or practices of any third-party sites or services.